Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 If you do decide you want to start your plants from seeds, however, always start them in quality seed-starting compost.
 But don't press them into the soil, as they require light for germination.
 Scattering them lightly across the soil will work just fine.
 Your goal should be to have the seeds about an inch or so apart, thinning them to about a foot apart once they germinate.
 Don't overcrowd them!

 Water completely and allow your container to drain.
 You can expect your seeds to germinate in about 10 days.
-At which time, you can place the tiny plants in small pots (usually 3-inch pots are adequate).
+You can then place the tiny plants in small pots—usually, 3-inch pots are adequate.

 If possible, you should plant your foxgloves outdoors in the fall.
 But if you feel like the plants are too small to be planted outdoors, keep them in their containers until spring and plant them outside instead.
 Always allow plenty of space between plants, and you will be rewarded with tall, stately plants displaying beautiful flowers.